The financial systems have become based on the financialization and securitization of consumer spending and consumer debt.

 Mass quarantine has now come to Italy, one of the G7 leading industrial economies.
 In the hope of containing an outbreak of Covid-19 in Lombardy, the region around Milan, and Veneto, around Venice, over 55,000 in the so-called Red Zone have been told not to leave the area for at least two weeks.

-As this reality breaks through the illusions fed by money-printing, the stock markets have fallen from record highs, taking massive plunges more rapidly than at any other time except the summer of 1929.
+As this reality breaks through the illusions fed by central bank money-printing, the stock markets have fallen from record highs, taking massive plunges more rapidly than at any other time except the summer of 1929.
 Leading the collapse are consumer goods stocks, auto stocks, stocks of banks, and stocks of insurance companies.
 The plunge in bank and insurance company stocks points to the fact that U.S. Treasury interest rates are falling so fast that the immense mass of $600-700 trillion in derivatives contracts—which are overwhelmingly bets on interest rates—could blow big holes in these banks and their counterparties, the insurance companies.

 With a $30 trillion worldwide corporate debt bubble, not simply a historic high but an all-time high relative to GDP, there will be masses of corporate bankruptcies and a financial and economic breakdown—unless we act, and get the appropriate action from world leaders to create a new world credit system.